dangkei/docker-images/README.md

 # docker-images

 ### asop-dev environment
-> you can replace the volumes by yourself local mysql & redis  conf file and data file.
+> you can replace the volumes options by yourself local mysql & redis  conf file and data file.

 > 'docker-compose.yml'